Aspect Ratio is everything

 If you want an image to be a fixed size in pixels, inches, or centimetres; you must crop to that Aspect Ratio in Lightroom.
 If you don’t crop to that Aspect Ratio, only one edge will be respected.
 The edge that will be respected will be the longest edge of the image.
 The other edge will be resized to match the Aspect Ratio of the size you want on export.

 Let me explain.

-If you want to have a fixed image size, let’s say 1024 pixels X 768 pixels – you have to crop to that Aspect Ratio.
+If you want to have a fixed image size, let’s say 1024 pixels X 768 pixels – you must crop to that Aspect Ratio.
 If you cannot work out the aspect ratio, just enter in “Enter Custom…“, the dimensions of the export image you require.
 On this occasion enter 1024 x 768.
-The 1024 x 768 is actually 4 x 3 Aspect Ratio, but let Lightroom do the work.
+The 1024 x 768 is 4 x 3 Aspect Ratio but let Lightroom do the work.